 - Lordaeron became a mecca for religious travelers and all those who sought inner peace and security.

 - The last descendants of the Arathi, having been left within the crumbling walls of ancient Strom, decided to travel South past the rocky mountains of Khaz Modan.
 They eventually settled in the northern region of the continent they would name Azeroth.

 Note: This part comes from the outdated History of Warcraft.
 I have yet to learn and clarify how the humans inherited the name that was originally selected by the titan world-shapers.

 - In a fertile valley they founded the kingdom of Stormwind, which quickly became a self-sufficient power in its own right.

 - The few warriors still left in Strom decided to remain and guard the ancient walls of their city.
-Storm was no longer the center of the empire, but it developed into a new nation known as Stromgarde.
+Strom was no longer the center of the empire, but it developed into a new nation known as Stromgarde.

 - Though each of the city-states became prosperous in its own right, the empire of Arathor had effectively disintegrated.
 As each nation developed its own customs and beliefs, they became increasingly segregated from one another.
 King Thoradin's vision of a unified humanity had faded at last.